Quickly exit this site by pressing the Escape key Leave this site

 Whilst the Met’s documents you can find linked from this page give you a lot more detail about the terms we use as well as how and where FR is used by the Met.
 The typical uses of FR technology for policing are:

-LFR cameras are focused on a specific area; when people pass through that area their images are streamed directly to the Live Facial Recognition system.
+LFR cameras are focused on a specific area; when people pass through that area their images are streamed directly to the Live Facial Recognition system and compared to a watchlist.

 Should you have questions about personal data, you can email the Met data office.
 Or, you can write to the data controller at: